 You normally need to register a person’s death within five working days.

-Once you have done so, you will be given a death certificate, a Certificate for Burial or Cremation (called the 'green form') for the funeral director and form BD8 relating to the DSS and state pension.
+In normal times the registrar will issue a death certificate, a Certificate for Burial or Cremation (called the 'green form') for the funeral director and form BD8 relating to the DSS and state pension.
 You may wish to purchase extra copies of the death certificate to satisfy bank, insurance and pension requirements.
 Different time limits apply in the case of stillbirth.
 Registration may also be delayed if the death is referred to the coroner.